fmo/resilient-microservices/README.md

 Timeout pattern is good but down side of it is it waits undefined time which maybe something not wanted if the service is already got back to up and running.

-## Circuit Breaker Pattern

-Fail fast in case of errors and enables you to perform the default or fallback operations

 ## Retry Pattern

 There are temproary errors which heals itself in short amount of time